NikolaAndro/MATSim/Pigou's Example/README.md

 ## Test scenarios

 The [scenarios](scenarios/) folder contains several test scenarios.
-These are roughly derived from existing MATSim scenarios, but often depict only the excerpt with relevance to MaaS of the scenario.
+These are roughly derived from Mielec Example.
+There is an example with cars only, another one with taxis only, and the last one is going to be a mixed traffic of cars and taxis (work in progress).

 ## How to use